-Crock Pot Corn on the Cob is an easy recipe that offers a buttery and creamy flavor.
+Crock Pot Corn on the Cob with Coconut Milk is an easy recipe that offers a buttery and creamy flavor.
+This corn on the cob recipe is one of the easiest ways to cook this wonderful side dish–I promise.

 So, I have this awesome record that I set in my family.
 As a kid, I ate 12 ears of corn in one sitting.
 One sitting!
 Twelve regular-sized ears of corn!
 Yep, I love the stuff.
 And, I have to admit, I’m pretty proud of that unbeatable record.